 Concepts and techniques of financial management.
 Also included are the time value of money, basic instruments of financing, financial planning, capitalization, and marketing of securities.
-Pre: Either ACCT 2003 or ACCT 2133 and ECON 2103.
-(Students in both ECON 2113 and ECON 2123 also meet the prerequisite.)
+Pre: ACCT 2003 Survey of Accounting OR higher.
 NOTE: This class will not count in meeting the degree requirements for Accounting or Business Administration majors.
 May not be taken for credit if student has completed FIN 3163.